garado/cozy/.github/README.md

 <li>Fancy finances (with <a href="https://github.com/ledger/" target="_blank">Ledger</a>)</li>
 <li>(WIP) Different tabs to show even more information!</li>
 </ul>

-<b>Like the dashboard but don't want to use AwesomeWM?
-There's a work-in-progress <a href="https://github.com/garado/dashboard" target="_blank">rewrite of the dashboard in Flutter</a>.</b>

 <h4>To do list applet (Taskwarrior)</h4>
 <p align="center">